MusicConnectionMachine/VisualizationG6/README.md

 ## Demo

-You can checkout the project throughout the development phase on [here](http://visualization-g6.surge.sh/).
+You can checkout the project throughout the development phase [here](http://visualization-g6.surge.sh/).

 ## Run Project